We will consider human-computer interactions from several perspectives:

 - Browser URL field

 When messaging boards were developed for the web, forms tags were developed.
 The form input tags include text fields, radio buttons and check boxes.
 The typical interaction is that the user enters data in the input tags which define the type of data and name it, and then the user click submit which generates a POST request to the server.
-The form data is a map in the body of the request.
+The form data is a key-value map in the body of the request.

 CSS can express more than just the style.
 It can express animation or changes in style for common events such as hovering, clicking etc. A resource for CSS is